 Enjoy the best flamenco experience in Valencia at La Bulería.
 See all the magic of Spain in one unique show with the best artists, accompanied by the most authentic Mediterranean cuisine served in a beautiful restaurant of intimate and evocative atmosphere.

-Day 2 in Valencia
+Valencia Itinerary: Day 2

 With your second day you’re able to venture to other parts of Valencia, first seeing what the downtown area is like.
 From there it’s over to the futuristic City of Arts and Sciences and finally Valencia’s beachfront.